 The different customized hand-crafted flute models by Miyazawa offer a selection to each individual flutist through the variety of metals and head joint styles and enhancements.

-Handmade flute with 958 silver tubing throughout.
-Open holes, French style pointed tonearms, Drawn toneholes and Straubinger Pads (US specification).
+Handmade flute with 958 silver headjoint, body and footjoint, silver plated nickel silver key mechanism.
+Open holes with French style pointed tonearms, drawn toneholes and Straubinger Pads (US specification).
 Brögger System standard.